Function-Correcting Codes for Insertion-Deletion Channel: Preliminaries

 Similarly, when $x$ is transmitted through an insertion channel, additional bits may be inserted at arbitrary positions, resulting in a \textit{supersequence} of $x$.
 In the deletion case, the original vector $x$ is referred to as a supersequence of the received vector $y$.
-In the deletion case, the original vector $x$ is referred to as a supersequence of the received vector $y$.
-The set of all subsequence of $x$ obtained by deletion of $t$ bits is denoted by $D_t(x)$ and set of supersequences obtained by insertion of $t$ bits is denoted by $I_t(x)$.\\ We now define the main object of interest, which is \textit{deletion-correcting code} and \textit{insertion-correcting code}.
+The set of all subsequences of $x$ obtained by deletion of $t$ bits is denoted by $D_t(x)$ and the set of supersequences obtained by insertion of $t$ bits is denoted by $I_t(x)$.\\ We now define the main object of interest, which is \textit{deletion-correcting code} and \textit{insertion-correcting code}.

-\begin{definition}[Deletion Correcting Codes]\cite{levenshtein1965двоичные} A $t$-deletion-correcting code $\mathcal{C}$ of length $n$ is a subset of binary vector space $\mathbb{F}_2^n$ that holds the following property for all vectors $x,y \in \mathcal{C}$.
+\begin{definition}[Deletion Correcting Codes]\cite{levenshtein1965двоичные} A $t$-deletion-correcting code $\mathcal{C}$ of length $n$ is a subset of binary vector space $\mathbb{F}_2^n$ that holds the following property for all vectors $x,y \in \mathcal{C}$,

 \end{definition}